-In January 2017, Jessica Flint, a 35-year-old New York-based magazine editor, climbed Africa’s Mt.
-Kilimanjaro, in Tanzania.
+In January 2017, Jessica Flint, a 35-year-old New York–based magazine editor, climbed Africa’s Mount Kilimanjaro, in Tanzania.
 It was her first attempt at summiting anything, not to mention her first time camping.
-To prepare for the trek, she mostly participated in twice-weekly 45-minute, high intensity treadmill classes at Manhattan’s Mile High Running Club, and ran three other times per week.
-Her training appeared to pay off: While the rest of her seven-person team had to dig deep to reach 19,341 feet, Jessica later told her guide from Summits Africa, Ake Lindstrom, that she felt like the effort she put in on summit night was a six on a scale of one to ten.
-“A six out of ten!”
+To prepare for the trek, she mostly participated in twice-weekly 45-minute, high-intensity treadmill classes at Manhattan’s Mile High Running Club, and ran three other times per week.
+Her training appeared to pay off: While the rest of her seven-person team had to dig deep to reach 19,341 feet, Jessica later told her guide from Summits Africa, Ake Lindstrom, that she felt like the effort she put in on summit night was a 6 on a scale of 1 to 10.
+“A 6 out of 10!”
 Ake said.
 “I’ve taken elite marathon runners up this mountain who have said this is the hardest thing they’ve ever done.”

 Within days, I was on our couch with the book, geeking out over what I was learning: Namely that the training method that I’d used throughout my life to prepare for soccer games, marathons, or triathlons—i.e., beating myself up by working out really, really hard a couple days per week—had largely been pointless, as evidenced by the fact that I’d never seen major long-term fitness improvements.
 As the day progressed, I proceeded to drive Jessica nuts with a steady stream of fun facts about physiologic responses to stress, training, and altitude.